 Compulsory Fortification of Flour with Folic Acid campaign

 In October 2018 it was announced, after many years of campaigning by SBH Scotland, SHINE, scientists, MPs, MSPs, and under the recommendations of the Scientific Advisory Committee on Nutrition (SACN), that there would be a public consultation on the compulsory fortification of flour with folic acid in 2019.
+That time is now here but you only have until the 9th September to make your views known.

-This means that it would be compulsory to add folic acid to white flour.
+If it goes ahead it means that it would be compulsory to add folic acid to white flour.

 The purpose of mandatory fortification with folic acid is to reduce the number of Neural Tube Defects (NTD).
 The Scientific Advisory Committee Nutrition (SACN) estimated that in Scotland circa 50 pregnancies are affected by Neural Tube Defects each year.
 It is estimated that every day in the UK two babies are being conceived with a NTD.